EEO - Discrimination: Iowa

 - Iowa law prohibits sex discrimination and has specific provisions pertaining to breastfeeding and pregnant mothers and same sex couples.
 See Sex Discrimination.

-- Employers must provide breastfeeding mothers and pregnant mothers with certain rights.
-See Rights of Breastfeeding and Pregnant Employees.
+- Employers must provide breastfeeding mothers with certain rights.
+See Lactation/Breastfeeding Protections and Accommodations.

 - Employers should keep potential employee and current employee records for an appropriate amount of time.
 See Recordkeeping Requirements.

 - Iowa law provides protection for military people, including protection for military personnel returning to their jobs from service.
 See Leave for Military Servicepersons.

 - The Iowa Civil Rights Law specifically addresses discriminatory pay for employees.
 See Equal Pay.